2000 AD - issue 114

 This issue is a giant chaotic fight, full of the dynamic poses and detail McMahon excels at.
 Every single panel is action, as the battle to get a freighter full of escaping robots, throwing off the yoke of human oppression, ebbs and flows.
-It is an absolutely virtuoso performance of sci-fi, action comic book art, and it is worth hunting out this ancient issue of 2000 AD for this story alone.
-You actually feel the tension build until…
+It is an absolutely virtuoso performance of sci-fi-action-comic-book art, and it is worth hunting out this ancient issue of 2000 AD for this story alone.
+You actually feel the tension build until...

 Looking at the last heroic pose of this episode, it does almost seem like 2000 AD are toying with the idea of making this the last story to feature Ro-Jaws and Hammerstein.
 They’re going out like Butch and Sundance.

 This was a classic issue of 2000 AD from a golden age, long ago, and it even featured female characters.
-They were a mixed bag, with a femme fatale and a sidekick from Rick Random, and a distasteful comedy stereotype from Judge Dredd, but at least there was a female presence.
+They were a mixed bag, with a femme fatale and a sidekick from Rick Random, along with a distasteful comedy stereotype from Judge Dredd, but at least there was a female presence.
 It would be nice if the stories were more modern in their representation and diversity, in order to be able to stand alongside the art, but even so, an undoubted classic of 2000 AD back issues.